dbxone/dbxchain/docs/design-issues.md

 Thoughts on prices
 ------------------

 *Prices need overhauled*.
-Having a `price` be decimal in BitShares is a pain point.
+Having a `price` be decimal in DBXChain is a pain point.
 If you do that, you're asking for rounding errors -- and we sure have plenty.
 Instead, `price` should be a rational number.

 IMHO (M = @theoreticalbts), an offer should specify `have` and `want` instead of `quote` and `base`.
 Then it stands for the half-open interval `(want / have, infinity)`.
 I.e. if Alice has 10000 BTS and wants $90, then Alice will accept an exchange rate of $0.009 / BTS or more.
 If Bob has $100 and wants 10000 BTS, Bob will accept an exchange rate of 100 BTS per dollar or more (i.e. $0.01 / BTS or less).
 Two offers can be matched against each other if `alice.have.asset_id == bob.want.asset_id` and `alice.want.asset_id == bob.have.asset_id` (i.e. they are on opposite sides of the same market), and `alice.want.amount * bob.want.amount >= alice.have.amount * bob.have.amount`.
 So in our example, the LHS "want product" is `$90 * 10000 BTS = 900,000 BTS` and the RHS "have product" is `$100 * 10000 BTS = 1,000,000 BTS`, so the parties can make a deal.
 (The difference between the two is negative if there's a spread, positive if there's an overlap, zero if there's an exact match.)